Arcturion/unet-gap-filling/README.md

 ## Data

-- **Landsat 4 (L4) Gap-Free Dataset**: Initially, the model is trained on a dataset with no gaps to learn features from clean imagery.
+- **Himawari (L4) Gap-Free Sea Surface Temperature Dataset**: Initially, the model is trained on a dataset with no gaps to learn features from clean imagery.
 - **Gap Data**: After obtaining the pre-trained model, it is fine-tuned using data containing gaps to specifically address the task of filling missing regions in satellite images.

 ## Usage